-Partnering with local businesses that cater to lower- and moderate-income consumers can reach customers, as well as employees.
-Government agencies and nonprofit groups are employers too.
-These workers often earn modest wages and could qualify for the EITC and CTC.
+Partnering with local businesses that cater to lower- and moderate-income consumers can reach a wide range of customers and employees.
+Employers such as government agencies and nonprofit groups also have workers that often earn modest wages and could qualify for the Earned Income Tax Credit (EITC) and Child Tax Credit (CTC).

 CONNECT WITH